 Nowhere is the need to write well so evident as in the design of digital applications and services.
 The old world of paper forms, knobs, and physical buttons is dwarfed by a screen that connects to an entirely new universe.
 Digital interfaces are fluid and complex, requiring clear instructions to navigate.
 The line between delighting people and making them frustrated is thin.

 I’ve been working as a designer for years now.
 I can come up with a narrative and write solid user interface copy.
-Despite that, I’m humbled every time I work with professional copywriters or user researchers.
+Despite that, I’m humbled every time I work with professional copywriters, UX writers, or content strategists.
 They take my words, throw out half of them, rearrange the rest, and make everything twice as clear.
 It’s always so obvious when I read the results that I wonder why I didn’t write it like that in the first place.
 The answer is simple—years of practice and experience.
 Or maybe just pure magic.